Last Updated: October 20, 2025.

-Hawaiian monk seals are one of only two monk seal species alive today, the other being the Mediterranean monk seal.
-Tragically, their cousin, the Caribbean monk seal, was declared extinct in 2008 due to overhunting and habitat destruction.
+Hawaiian monk seals are one of only two types of monk seals still living today.
+The other type is the Mediterranean monk seal.
+Their close cousin, the Caribbean monk seal, was declared extinct in 2008 after years of overhunting and habitat loss.

-Monk seals were highly respected by Native Hawaiians, who viewed them as sacred creatures and symbols of the ocean’s abundance.
+Native Hawaiians greatly respected monk seals.
+They saw them as sacred animals and symbols of the ocean’s wealth.
 Ancient Hawaiians relied on sustainable fishing practices to coexist with these marine animals.
-However, the arrival of European settlers in the 18th and 19th centuries brought significant changes, including hunting for seal pelts and oil, which drastically reduced their population.
+European settlers came to Hawaii in the 1700s and 1800s and hunted monk seals for pelts and oil, reducing their population to dangerous levels.

-2. Entanglement: Marine debris, including discarded fishing gear, poses a significant risk of entanglement, leading to injury or death.
+2. Entanglement: Marine debris, like discarded fishing gear, is a major danger.
+It can entangle animals and cause injury or death.

 3. Human Interaction: Feeding or approaching seals can disrupt their natural behaviors and expose them to disease.
-Pups separated from their mothers due to human interference face reduced chances of survival.
+Female monk seals with young pups are especially vulnerable to disturbance.

 4. Predation: Tiger sharks and, in some cases, aggressive male monk seals can pose threats, particularly to young pups.

-5. Disease: Monk seals are susceptible to diseases like toxoplasmosis, which is spread by feral cats and poses a growing threat to their population.
+5. Disease: Monk seals are at risk from diseases like toxoplasmosis, which is spread by feral cats.
+They are also vulnerable to other threats, such as West Nile Virus.

 Despite these challenges, conservation efforts have seen some success.
-Organizations like the National Oceanic and Atmospheric Administration (NOAA) and local Hawaiian nonprofits work tirelessly to protect these seals through beach monitoring, rescue and rehabilitation, and public education campaigns.
+Groups like NOAA Fisheries, the National Marine Fisheries Service, the Marine Mammal Center, and local nonprofits in Hawaii help protect monk seals.
+They do this with beach monitoring, rescues, rehab, and public education.

-One of the most exciting aspects of a Maui vacation is the possibility of encountering a Hawaiian monk seal during a snorkeling adventure with us!
-While sightings are not guaranteed, as they are wild animals and their movements are unpredictable, certain areas offer a better chance of spotting these elusive creatures.
+One of the most exciting parts of a Maui vacation is the chance to see a Hawaiian monk seal while snorkeling with us.
+You may not always see them because they are wild and unpredictable.
+However, some areas offer a better chance to spot these rare creatures.

-Molokini Crater, a partially submerged volcanic crater off the coast of Maui, is a popular snorkeling destination known for its vibrant coral reefs and diverse marine life.
-While monk seals are not common residents of Molokini, they have been seen visiting the crater occasionally.
-Our morning Molokini Crater Snorkeling Tours run every day from 7 AM – 12 PM; book your tour now for a chance to witness these gentle giants.
+Molokini Crater, off the coast of Maui, is a favorite snorkeling spot with coral reefs and sea life all around.
+Monk seals are not regulars here, but lucky guests may see one.
+Our morning Molokini Crater Snorkeling Tours run daily from 7 AM – 12 PM.
+Book your tour now for a chance to witness these gentle giants.

 Turtle Town, a stretch of coastline along Maluaka Beach, is famous for its resident Hawaiian green sea turtles.
 While the focus is usually on the turtles, keen-eyed snorkelers might also spot a monk seal swimming nearby.
 Turtle Town or Coral Gardens is a part of our 2-stop Molokini Crater Snorkeling Tour.

-When snorkeling in Maui, you might spot a monk seal resting on a coral reef or gliding gracefully through the water in search of fish, octopus, and crustaceans.
-Their streamlined bodies make them excellent swimmers, capable of diving up to 1,500 feet and holding their breath for up to 20 minutes.
+While snorkeling in Maui, you may see a monk seal resting on coral or swimming as it looks for fish, octopus, or crabs.
+Their streamlined bodies make them excellent swimmers.
+They can hold their breath for up to 20 minutes and dive up to 1,500 feet.

 If you’re lucky enough to encounter a monk seal, remember these essential guidelines: